MarDSoul/dev-in-action/docs/articles/unity-ar-integration-compose.md

 ### The specific of Unity lifecycle

 We're all already used to it that an Activity has its lifecycle.
 The Unity also has its lifecycle.
 But their cycles a little bit different.
-For instance, you will be laughing but Unity send `SIGKILL` to process when its call `onDestroy()` function.
+For instance, you will be laughing but Unity send `SIGTERM` to process when its call `onDestroy()` function.

 ## Suggested solution